SpaceG/spaceg.github.io/_posts/2016-01-18-1-day-to-lift-off-gitlist.v.1.0.1.md

 first remove the <code> node_module </code>  folder, then install npm packages <code> $npm install</code>  then after, <code> $ sudo sails lift </code> , do you will see, it give a error back, becuase do you haven't install MongoDB packages.. install Mongo DB : via commandline in the same dictory which you launch the full app : run <code> npm install sails-mongo --save  </code> then it will intsall all MongoDB Packages : then run again <code> $ sudo sails lift </code>  .

+Clone The Master Branch to your Desktop: <a href="https://github.com/SpaceG/gitlist.io/"> Clone Gitlist Master  </a>

 Read the Full Documentation here on my Github : <a href="https://github.com/SpaceG/gitlist.io/blob/master/README.md"> Gitlist Documentation </a>